nickjj/ansible-monit/README.md

 #### I can't access the web page with curl with ssl enabled
 You need to tell curl to run in insecure mode, `curl https://localhost:2812 --insecure`.

+## Ansible galaxy

+You can find it on the official [ansible galaxy](https://galaxy.ansible.com/list#/roles/949) if you want to rate it.

 ## License

 MIT